zaiisao/Documentation/en/Agora Platform/aa_guide.md

 title: Agora Analytics
 description: Introduction to Agora Analytics
 platform: All Platforms
-updatedAt: Tue Sep 10 2019 08:22:36 GMT+0800 (CST)
+updatedAt: Fri Oct 11 2019 08:10:44 GMT+0800 (CST)
 ---
 # Agora Analytics
 [Agora Analytics](https://dashboard.agora.io/analytics/call/search) is a tool that tracks the QoE (Quality of Experience) of calls.
-The **Call Research** function allows you to see the quality of your calls in diagrams displaying data during the call process.
+The **Call Search** function allows you to see the quality of your calls in diagrams displaying data during the call process.
 The information includes:

 - The device status, including the system CPU usage and the app's CPU usage.
 - The local captured volume and the remote playout volume.